bUnit-dev/bUnit/docs/razor-examples.md

 }
 ```

-This example shows how [ThemedButton.razor](../sample/src/Components/ThemedButton.razor) can be tested with with child content, and how a `<Fragment>` can be used to specify the expected output.
+This example shows how [ThemedButton.razor](../sample/src/Components/ThemedButton.razor) can be tested with child content, and how a `<Fragment>` can be used to specify the expected output.

-Lets look at a more complex example, a test of the [TodoList.razor](../sample/src/Pages/TodoList.razor) component:
+Let's look at a more complex example, a test of the [TodoList.razor](../sample/src/Pages/TodoList.razor) component:

 ```cshtml
 <Fixture Setup="ctx => ctx.Services.AddMockJsRuntime()"